jelovirt/jelovirt.github.io/_posts/2014-06-10-optimizing-dita-ot-xslt-stylesheets.md

 The XSLT processor would be able to optimize the expression evaluation and only need to check the predicate for elements that might apply.

-Changing the element name normalization is trivial, but XSLT stylesheet compilation would not as easy.
+Changing the element name normalization is trivial, but XSLT stylesheet compilation would not be as easy.
 This is because if we have an expression such as

     *[contains(@class, ' hi-d/b ')]